 For one reason or another, someone will find a reason to project their insecurities, their negativity, and their fears onto you and your life, and you’ll have to deal with it.

 With that in mind, let’s talk about being judged and criticized.
 And just for fun, I’ll share some of the most hateful comments I’ve received on my articles.
 And more importantly, the strategies I use to deal with them.

 Here’s what I’ve learned about dealing with the people who judge you, your work, and your goals.

 Continue Reading →

 A while back I did a big post that lays out what you need to know about the science behind sleep and sleeping better.
-But if you’re a regular reader, you probably ask the same question I do:
+But if you read it, you’ll probably ask the same question I do:

 Hey, does this really work?

 I don’t post this research so we’re all better prepared for Jeopardy.
-And if it’s stuff that only works in a lab, well, I don’t live in a lab.
+If it’s stuff that only works in a lab, well, I don’t live in a lab.

 So I’ve been testing a few things.
 Like any mad scientist, on myself.

 By using a cool little app called Sleep Cycle I was able to track a lot of data regarding how I sleep.